-Blueberry Route bike ride around Lac Saint-Jean, Quebec
+6. Blueberry Route bike trip around Lac Saint-Jean, Quebec

-The Blueberry Route, part of Quebec’s Green Route, takes you around Lac Saint-Jean (northeast of Quebec City) on 256 kilometres of dedicated bike trail and signed roads.
+The Blueberry Route, part of Quebec’s Green Route, takes you around Lac Saint-Jean (northeast of Quebec City) on 256 km of dedicated bike trail and signed roads.

 Typically it takes three to four days to complete the loop.
 The route takes its name from the blueberries that grow wild in places thanks to ideal growing conditions provided by a huge forest fire that happened decades ago.

 Look for roving ambassadors, ready to answer questions or help with any problems you encounter along the route.
 I cycled it solo over three days and never tired of the lush canola fields or the picturesque towns – all seemingly dominated by pretty churches.

 7. Le Petit Train du Nord bike trip in Quebec

 For a superb three to four day bike ride choose the 200 km Le Petit Train du Nord in Quebec’s Laurentian region.
 Over the four days you’ll cycle through pretty rolling countryside past many a gorgeous small town and village, filled with character.
 Restaurant options abound and along the route there are numerous B&B’s that cater to the cyclist.